-To see a holy site that’s older than a millennial, visit the 600-year-old Blagaj Tekija monastery at the base of a cliff in roughly 15 miles southeast of Mostar.
+To see a holy site that’s older than a Millennial, visit the 600-year-old Blagaj Tekija monastery at the base of a cliff roughly 15 miles southeast of Mostar.
 Here, you can admire more Ottoman architecture and the blue-green Buna River.
 The Dervish monastery also hosts traditional zikr praise-chanting three nights a week.
 Plan an afternoon visit and lunch at a riverside restaurant.

 A microcosm of Bosnia throughout the ages

 An Austrian traveler I met in Mostar who had just come from Sarajevo described the two cities like this: Mostar, a fabulous old town in an average city, and Sarajevo, a fabulous city with an average old town.
 Though pat, it’s not entirely wrong.

 Sarajevo’s old town revolves around Baščaršija, more an open-air mall than a city center, albeit with a better food court stocked with coffee, baklava, cheesy burek pastries, and döner kebabs.
 At its core is the wooden, Ottoman-style Sebilj fountain, which opens to antique shops, restaurants, and hookah bars patronized by locals and tourists alike.
 It’s a nicer old town than Martin let on, but even the night-shift concierge at my hotel admitted that Sarajevo’s old town was not the city’s biggest draw, personally advocating for the indie film and music scenes.